oneapi-src/level-zero-spec/core/PROG.md

   commands.
 See ::xe_command_list_parameter_t for details.
 - Command lists do not inherit state from other command lists executed on the same command queue.  i.e. each command list begins execution in its own default state.
+- A command list can be called from another command list (nested).
+In this case, state is inherited and leaked by the nested command list.
+- A command list can be copied to create another command list.
+The application may use this to copy a command list for use on a different device.
 - The application is responsible for calling close before submission to a command queue.
 - The application is responsible for making sure the device is not currently executing from a command list before it is deleted.
 This should be